What Percentage of Alcoholics Recover

 When a person commits to stop drinking, that is a big decision and a big step in the right direction.
 An individual’s chance of relapse can be high, by that doesn’t mean they can’t continue in recovery.
 There are often stumbling blocks along the way to achieving long-term sobriety, and many recovery resources can help you or a loved one continue on a positive, healthy journey.
 Everyone who abuses drugs or alcohol lives a different life and is affected by substance use disorders in their own way.
 If you are addicted to alcohol, the highly trained professionals at Muse Treatment are here to help.

 According to the National Institute on Alcohol Abuse and Alcoholism, or the NIAAA, the percentage of alcoholics that recover is one-third.
 This includes people who not only took part in excessive drinking or binge drinking but had developed a dependence, including tolerance to alcohol, withdrawal symptoms, and persistent desire or attempts to reduce or stop drinking.
-At Muse Treatment, we have many options for alcohol addiction, alcohol misuse, and the treatment of many substance use disorders.
+At Muse Treatment, we have many options for alcohol addiction treatment near me, alcohol misuse, and the treatment of many substance use disorders.
 From medical detox to behavioral health therapy, inpatient treatment, outpatient counseling, sober living, and coordination with support groups like Alcoholics Anonymous, we develop a comprehensive alcohol and drug addiction recovery plans for our clients.
 If you or one of your loved ones has alcohol or drug abuse issues, give us a call today.